-(1) A landlord to successfully oppose a new tenancy under section 11(1) (e) would have to show the existence of a superior tenancy (other than from the state) and that the landlord is the owner of the property at the termination of such superior tenancy and that a better rental yield would be got by letting the property as a whole and that on termination of the current tenancy such landlord requires possession of the holding for the purpose of letting or
+- (i) A landlord's successors requiring possession may adopt the reasons set out in the landlord's notice to terminate the tenancy. - (ii) A landlord is restricted from opposing the grant of a new tenancy on any ground other than that set out in the notice. - (iii) In order to satisfy the provisions of section 11(1) (e) of the Landlord and Tenant (Business Premises) Act, a landlord would have to show the existence of a superior tenancy (other than that from the State) and that the landlord is the owner of the property at the termination of such superior tenancy and that a better rental yield would be got by letting the property as a whole and that on termination of the current tenancy such landlord requires possession of the holding for the purposes of letting or otherwise disposing of the said property as a whole.